 Confused about your Presidents Cup formats?
 Here is the low-down on foursomes along with a few other variations.

-Foursomes is played in both the Ryder Cup and the Presidents Cup but is often confused with ambrose.
+Foursomes is played at both the Ryder Cup and the Presidents Cup, but it is often confused with ambrose.
 I think it is worthwhile just making the format clear.
-In addition, I’ve added a few variations on the foursomes format, Canadian Foursomes and American Foursomes which it also outlined below.

 Teams consist of two players and use one ball.
-Golfers take turns teeing off on each hole and thereafter play alternately during the play of each hole.
+Golfers take turns teeing off on each hole and thereafter play alternate shots.
 Scoring is the same as a stroke round.
 When handicaps are used, half of the golfers’ aggregate handicaps is deducted from the total score.